 The Company's annual report and accounts are prepared up to 31 December each year.
-It is expected that the report and accounts will be made available to Shareholders by the end of March each year.
-An unaudited half year report covering the six months to 30 June each year will be made available to Shareholders within the following two months.
 The Company's annual report and accounts and the Company's unaudited half year report covering the six months to 30 June each year will be available on the Company's website, www.greencoat-ukwind.com, on or around the date that hard copies are dispatched to Shareholders who have elected to receive them and publication of such documents will be notified to Shareholders by means of an announcement on a Regulatory Information Service.